binshi/models/opencv.md

 ```
 python app.py -m “model.xml” | ffmpeg -framerate 24
 ```

 And so on with additional arguments before or after the pipe symbol depending on whether they are for the Python application or for FFmpeg.

+[Node.js](https://nodejs.org/en/about/) is an open-source environment for servers, where Javascript can be run outside of a browser.
+Consider a social media page, for instance - that page is going to contain different content for each different user, based on their social network.
+Node allows for Javascript to run outside of the browser to gather the various relevant posts for each given user, and then send those posts to the browser.

+In our case, a Node server can be used to handle the data coming in from the MQTT and FFmpeg servers, and then actually render that content for a web page user interface.